Thakur-Ji-9/Sales_Forecast_DevOps/README.md

 # Overview
-**"Sales Forecast MLOps at Scale"** delivers a full-stack, production-ready solution designed to streamline the entire sales forecasting system – from development and deployment to continuous improvement.
+**"Sales Forecast Using DevOps"** delivers a full-stack, production-ready solution designed to streamline the entire sales forecasting system – from development and deployment to continuous improvement.
 It offers flexible deployment options, supporting both on-premises environments (Docker Compose, Kubernetes) and cloud-based setups (Kubernetes, Helm), ensuring adaptability to your infrastructure.

 <image src="./files/sfmlops_software_diagram.png">